Appointing an Executor? Here’s What an Executor Cannot Do

 An executor cannot fail to maintain good records.
 In managing an estate for the benefit of others, they are supposed to keep records of all expenditures and transactions.
 They will also be expected to make this information reasonably available to beneficiaries, the court, and other parties with a vested interest in the estate.

 There are many other examples of things an executor cannot do.
-Because every estate and will are unique, it is best to speak with your attorney.
+Because every estate and will are unique, it is best to speak with an experienced attorney.
 They can help alleviate any concerns you may have about what an executor may or may not be able to do.

 More from our blog…